 VW’s new electric SUV, the ID.4, is now selling across Europe, China, and the U.S. It offers a driving range of 248-342 miles on a single charge.
 Other VW subsidiaries such as SEAT have also released plans for a series of compact SUVs to the market by 2025, further lifting expectations across the VW group.

-You’ll notice when you search for VW stock that there are over 20 ticker symbols for the company, which can be confusing.
+However, you’ll notice when you search for VW stock that there are over 20 ticker symbols for the company, which can be confusing.
 So, we’ve broken it down.

 Wall Street Investor Michael Burry, known for inspiring 'The Big Short', announced in a now-deleted tweet that he was bullish on VW so he had bought shares in Porsche Holding Co (OTCMKTS: POAHY), who are the majority shareholder of VW.